statikbe/laravel-filament-chained-translation-manager/README.md

 ## Features

-- Save translations of the current environment to separate translation files in a separte language directory to avoid version conflicts.
+- Save translations of the current environment to separate translation files in a separate language directory to avoid version conflicts.
 - Immediately save translations
 - Search for translations and translation keys
 - Filter translations for specific groups and languages